KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 ![picture](Plotting/Fig1.png)

 The grey lines show experimental data from a healthy participant (data source: [van der Zee et al., 2022](https://www.nature.com/articles/s41597-022-01817-1)).
 You may notice that there are differences between healthy data (grey) and the healthy simulation (red).
 These differences are in part due to using a 2D model instead of a (more accurate) 3D model.
 In addition, differences between simulation and data are also due to the fact that our understanding of human walking is currently incomplete.
 We are still actively improving our simulations to yield better agreement with experimental data (e.g. [d'Hondt et al., 2024](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012219); [Afschrift et al., 2025](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012713)).
 Despite differences with data, the healthy simulation (red) generally matches data (grye) better than the simulation with imposed weakness of the tibialis anterior (yellow).
 Most noticable difference occurs for:
 -   Right ankle: weak (yellow) has smaller (i.e. more negative) ankle angles, which correspond to more plantar flexion.
-This is due to the TA weakness.
+This is due to the tibialis anterior weakness.
 -   Right knee: weak (yellow) has smaller (i.e. more negative) knee angles, which correspond to more flexion.
 This may be a compensation to make sure the foot clears the ground during swing.
 -   Left knee: weak (yellow) has larger (i.e. more positive) knee angles, which corerspond to more extension.
 This may be a compensation to help ground clearance of the right foot during swing.